vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

 ## RTU and TCP and the hardware we need

-Most Modbus sensors are so called RTU sensors which offer just a serial communication.
+Most Modbus sensors are RTU sensors which only offer a serial communication.
 This standard is called RS485.
-For our sample we use a [Jiaminye Temperature and Humidity Transmitter Rs485 Serial Communication Temperature Sensor](https://www.amazon.de/dp/B09FPSHXD5?psc=1&ref=ppx_yo2ov_dt_b_product_details).
-The image show how this sensors looks like, beside two power lines there are two communication lines.
+For our example, we will use a [Jiaminye Temperature and Humidity Transmitter Rs485 Serial Communication Temperature Sensor](https://www.amazon.de/dp/B09FPSHXD5?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+The following image shows what this sensor looks like.
+Beside the two power lines, there are two communication lines.

 ![image](/assets/2024-04-24/010.jpeg)

-Now the problem is, that Peakboard ideally works in a world where you can just plug into a modern network and don't need to deal with single cables and a serial communication from the 80s.
-That's why we need a second piece of hardware.
-A so called [Modbus RTU to Modbus TCP Gateway Serial to Ethernet Converter]() that translates the serial communication to something that can be addressed by using a modern LAN cable.
-The actual protocol stays the same, it's just a physical converter.
-We usually use the term "Modbus RTU" for he old style and "Modbus TCP" for the new style.
-Peakboard only supports "Modbus TCP" and this RTU/TCP converter helps to make any Modbus sensor available and addressable.
+But the problem is, Peakboard works best when you can just plug it into a modern network and don't have to deal with single cables and serial communication from the 80s.
+That's why we need a second piece of hardware: a [Modbus RTU to Modbus TCP Gateway Serial to Ethernet Converter](https://www.amazon.de/dp/B0BR4RX4CX?psc=1&ref=ppx_yo2ov_dt_b_product_details) that translates the serial communication into something that can be addressed with a modern LAN cable.

+The actual protocol stays the same---it's just a physical converter.
+We usually use the term *Modbus RTU* for the old style and *Modbus TCP* for the new style.
+Peakboard only supports *Modbus TCP* and this RTU/TCP converter helps to make any Modbus sensor available and addressable.

 ![image](/assets/2024-04-24/020.jpeg)